1. Apply now via UCAS

 For the 2-year BSc.(Hons) in Biomedical Science its: UCAS: Course Code: 1S17, institution code M61.

-Student Finance is NOT currently available for any of our courses, so we advise applicants to budget accordingly.
+Student Finance from The Student Loans Company is NOT currently available for any of our courses, so we advise applicants to take this into consideration before making an application.

-2. Apply now outside of UCAS: Direct application form
+2. Apply now outside of UCAS: Application Form

 Medipathways aims to respond to all applications within ten working days.
 If you do not receive a response then please email firstname.lastname@example.org.